Wingless-Archangel/Wingless-Archangel.github.io/_posts/2023-08-04-kubernetes-gatekeeper.md

 ## Introduction

 In the early day, Kubernetes offer [PodSecurityPolicy](https://kubernetes.io/docs/concepts/security/pod-security-policy/).
 However, it was marked deprecated in version 1.21.
-Kubernetes team introduce [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) but it's still in beta and there's no customize policy as of the writing date (2023-08-04).
+Kubernetes team introduce [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) but it's still in beta and there's no customize policy without involving other components as of the writing date (2023-08-04).

+One of the recommendation from kubernetes is Gatekeeper.

 This document is the result of my self-study regarding the Gatekeeper.